Birth control pill FAQ: Benefits, risks and choices

 Can antibiotics decrease the effectiveness of birth control pills?

-The effects of antibiotics on birth control pills may be overstated — except in the case of one antibiotic, rifampin (Rimactane).
+Antibiotics do not interfere with the effectiveness of birth control pills — except in the case of one antibiotic, rifampin (Rimactane).
 Rifampin does decrease the effectiveness of birth control pills in preventing ovulation, but this antibiotic isn't widely used today.